High-Performance Battery Systems to Power the Rise of Electric Mobility

 The Issue

-In the recent years, the performance of lithium-ion batteries has plateaued with materials approaching their fundamental limits.
+In recent years, the performance of lithium-ion batteries has plateaued with materials approaching their fundamental limits.
 Furthermore, lithium-ion batteries require often costly and heavy safety engineering systems to prevent the flammable electrolyte from catching fire.
-Additionally, increasing flight time, payload capability and reliability for UAVs and the broader electric aviation sector represent key pain points for the aerospace industry.
-Improvements in cell specific energy (Wh/kg), power (W/kg), and safety are critically needed to enable the rise of electric mobility, and support California in meeting its 2035 100% EV mandate.
+Additionally, increasing flight time, payload capability, and reliability for Unmanned Aerial Vehicles (UAVs) and the broader electric aviation sector represent key pain points for the aerospace industry.
+Improvements in cell specific energy (Wh/kg), power (W/kg), and safety are critically needed to enable the rise of electric mobility and to support California in meeting its 2035 100% EV mandate.

 Project Innovation

-This project will further the Recipient's existing battery cell technology - allowing them to design battery modules that are designed to provide energy-dense storage for electric drones, vehicles, and other applications.
+This project will further the Recipient's existing battery cell technology, allowing them to design battery modules that provide energy-dense storage for electric drones, vehicles, and other applications.
 During the project, the team will design and obtain safety certifications for their battery module, design and build a low-rate-initial-production manufacturing line, and produce and ship up to 300kWh of module prototypes to potential customers.

 Project Benefits